ishibaki/symmetry_paper/manuscript/4_results.md

 ## A logistic model significantly explained the correlation between cell chirality and the LR direction of hindgut rotation

 The *Drosophila* hindgut is first formed as a bilaterally symmetric invagination whose anterior part curves ventrally at early stage 12 ([@fig:fig1]A most left panel) [@Hozumi2006].
-Then, it gradually rotates counterclockwise 90 degree as view from the posterior ([@fig:fig1]A, middle two panels).
+Then, it gradually rotates counterclockwise 90 degrees as a view from the posterior ([@fig:fig1]A, middle two panels).
 Consequently, this rotation makes the hindgut curved towards the right at the end of stage 13 ([@fig:fig1]A, most right panel).
-The hindgut epithelium has typical apical-basal polarity, and the inner surface of the hindgut corresponds to the apical surface.
+The hindgut epithelium has a typical apical-basal polarity, and the inner surface of the hindgut corresponds to the apical surface.
 Before the rotation of the hindgut, cell chirality of the hindgut epithelial cells is detected in the shape of their apical surface, as the frequency of cell boundaries that slant left or right with respect to the anterior-posterior axis of the hindgut tube shows deviations according to the genetic conditions [@Ishibashi2019].
 For example, cell-boundaries slanting to the left appeared more often than that of the right in wild type ([@fig:fig1]B, left).
 However, such LR bias found in the angle of cell boundaries are dissolved after the completion of the hindgut rotation ([@fig:fig1]B, right).